Christmas in Germany

 Christmas Trees are very important in Germany.
 They were first used in Germany during the late Middle Ages.
 If there are young children in the house, the trees are usually secretly decorated by the mother of the family.
 The Christmas tree was traditionally brought into the house on Christmas Eve.
 In some parts of Germany, during the evening, the family would read the Bible and sing Christmas songs such as O Tannenbaum, Ihr Kinderlein Kommet and Stille Nacht (Slient Night).

 Sometimes wooden frames, covered with colored plastic sheets and with electric candles inside, are put in windows to make the house look pretty from the outside.
+There is also the tradition of Scherenschnitte (paper cutting) where Christmas shapes like bells and nativity scenes were cut out of paper and then different colored transparent paper was put behind the openings to make them look like stained glass.

 Christmas Eve is the main day when Germans exchange presents with their families.